 The book is divided into four parts: “Introduction”, “Anti-Corruption as a Topic in Practice – national and international perspective”, “Anti-Corruption as a Topic in Practice – organizational perspective”, and “Anti-Corruption as a Topic in Practice – ethical perspective”.
 Authors of this book presented a wide range of issues and topics covering the problem of preventing and fighting the corruption around the world.
 Hopefully the cases will constitute a good practice for countries and nations facing the problem of corruption and will be an inspiration for further research as well as practical applications in this area.

 Order the book HERE.

-Jenni, C. & Lewis A. (in press 2018).
+Jenni, C. & Lewis A. (2018).
 Corporate Social Responsibility: the Case of Wells Fargo Bank.
 In Stachowicz-Stanusch, A. & Amann, W. (Eds.), Management Education for Corporate Social Performance.
 Information Age Publishing

 The book Management Education for Corporate Social Performance is our endeavor to answer the following question: How can the academic world develop and apply a proper concept of corporate social performance to ensure more impact?
 The authors from different cultures, countries and educational systems present a rich diversity of insights and solutions.